-The Company's fixed rate debt obligations consist of the Notes and other immaterial debt that accrue interest at an annual weighted average fixed rate of approximately 8.5%.
+The Company has no outstanding variable rate debt and the Company's fixed rate debt obligations consist of the Notes and other immaterial debt that accrue interest at an annual weighted average fixed rate of approximately 8.5%.
 These obligations are not affected by changes in interest rates.
+The Company's obligations subject to fixed interest rates consist of (in thousands, except interest rates):